yairm210/Unciv/docs/Modders/1-Mods.md

 The game only knows how to recognize existing definitions, so you can't add *new* unique abilities to nations/units/buildings/etc, only play around with existing ones

-There are two kinds of mods:
+There are three main kinds of mods:

--   Extension mods - these add new nations/units/buildings/resources to a base ruleset - can be either to the default ruleset, or to a base ruleset mod.
+-   **Extension mods** - these add new nations/units/buildings/resources to a base ruleset - can be either to the default ruleset, or to a base ruleset mod.
 Easy to do and probably the better place to get started.
--   Base Ruleset mods - these replace the entire existing ruleset - tech tree, units, policies, nations etc - to give an entirely different experience than the base game.
+-   **Base Ruleset mods** - these replace the entire existing ruleset - tech tree, units, policies, nations etc - to give an entirely different experience than the base game.
 These generally require quite a bit of work, but give a whole new experience, and so are the most popular.
+-   **Ruleset-agnostic mods** - these do not contain any ruleset-related jsons, but instead contain other affects.
+Audiovisual mods (including tilesets, unitsets, and UI skins) and map mods are in this category.

 Creating and editing mods from your phone is NOT RECOMMENDED - it's *much easier* using a desktop device!